 There are still some situations where in-person therapy is preferable to online therapy.
-If you’re currently suffering from a severe mental illness such as schizophrenia, for example, or you’re feeling suicidal, facing another crisis situation, or have an intellectual disability, a therapist will be in a much better position to help you working in-person, rather than remotely.
+If you’re currently suffering from a severe mental illness such as schizophrenia, or you’re feeling suicidal or facing another crisis situation, a therapist will be in a much better position to help you working in-person, rather than remotely.

 The key to any type of therapy—online or in-person—is to find the right therapist for you.
 Qualifications, experience, and philosophy can be important, but it’s the relationship you develop with the therapist that will often define the success of your therapy.

 Finding the right online therapist can take some time and effort, so don’t be afraid to ask questions, read reviews, and take advantage of any free introductory sessions.
 An online therapist will become your partner in healing, recovery, and growth so it’s important to choose someone who makes you feel understood, supported, and cared about.
 You need to trust this person enough to talk comfortably about intimate and often difficult subjects and to be honest about what you’re thinking and feeling.